embark-theme/vim/README.md

 >
 > For Lua (Neovim): `vim.o.termguicolors = true`

 First install using your plugin manager.
-Rename package to `embark` using your plugin manager's built in facilities to do so.
+Don't forget to change the plugin name to `embark` using your plugin manager's capabilities.

 ### lazy.nvim